 In order to be eligible for this scheme, your company must either not have launched yet, or it has been trading as a business for less than a year.
 The exact amount you will receive will be dependent on the needs of your company and the business plan you have provided.
 On average, start-up loans provided to help kickstart your business journey through this scheme are around £6,000.
-It should also be noted that existing businesses that are purchased and go under new management are unlikely to qualify for these types of schemes (source: Advice to Buy).
+It should also be noted that existing businesses that are purchased and go under new management are unlikely to qualify for these types of schemes (source: Can You Buy Xanax From Canada).

 Regional Growth Fund (RGF)